Programs & Services

 Positive Values and Personal Responsibility

-The Cowley County Drug Court is dedicated to reduce recidivism of our alcohol and drug offenders within the criminal justice system while striving to increase public safety and build an infrastructure for change with a cost effective, continuum of care through the development and utilization of community based programs.
+The Cowley County Drug Court is dedicated to reducing recidivism of our alcohol and drug offenders within the criminal justice system while striving to increase public safety and build an infrastructure for change with a cost effective, continuum of care through the development and utilization of community-based programs.
 Drug Court will hold defendants accountable for their actions and will assist them to achieve long-term recovery to become law-abiding citizens as well as successful family and community members.

 About Drug Court